michaelcale/books/books/go/0080-maps/020-create-map.md

 ---
-Title: Creating a map
+Title: Create a map
 Id: 2484
 Score: 5
 ---
-One can declare and initialize a map in a single statement using a [*composite literal*][1].
+One can declare and initialize a map in a single statement using a [*composite literal*](https://golang.org/ref/spec#Composite_literals).

 Using automatic type Short variable declaration: